What makes nonholonomic integrators work?: Abstract

 \section{Abstract}

-A nonholonomic system is a mechanical system with velocity constraints not originating from position constraints: the typical example is rolling motion on a surface without slipping.
+A nonholonomic system is a mechanical system with velocity constraints not originating from position constraints; rolling without slipping is the typical example.
 A nonholonomic integrator is a numerical method specifically designed for nonholonomic systems.
-Such integrators are often based on discrete versions of the Lagrange--d'Alembert principle.
-It has been observed numerically that many nonholonomic integrators exhibit excellent long-time behaviour when applied to standard test problems.
-Here we give a rigorous explanation of this behaviour.
-In addition, we introduce a new family of nonholonomic problems that have the structure of being foliated over reversible integrable systems.
-Our study reveals that the standard test problems of nonholonomic mechanics have a bias: they are all reversible integrable.
-We therefore provide perturbed, unbiased test problems that are integrable but no longer reversible with respect to the standard reversibility map.
-We give numerical examples on an unbiased test problem using five different nonholonomic integrators; all but one of the tested methods fail to produce good long-time behaviour.
+It has been observed numerically that many nonholonomic integrators exhibit excellent long-time behaviour when applied to various test problems.
+The excellent performance is often attributed to some underlying discrete version of the Lagrange--d'Alembert principle.
+Instead, in this paper, we give evidence that \emph{reversibility} is behind the observed behaviour.
+Indeed, we show that many standard nonholonomic test problems have the structure of being foliated over reversible integrable systems.
+As most nonholonomic integrators preserve the foliation and the reversible structure, near conservation of the first integrals is a consequence of reversible KAM theory.
+Therefore, to fully evaluate nonholonomic integrators one has to consider also \emph{non}-reversible nonholonomic systems.
+To this end we construct perturbed test problems that are integrable but no longer reversible (with respect to the standard reversibility map).
+Applying various nonholonomic integrators from the literature to these problems we observe that no method performs well on all problems.
+This further indicates that reversibility is the main mechanism behind near conservation of first integrals for nonholonomic integrators.
+A list of relevant open problems is given.

 \textbf{Keywords:} nonholonomic systems, nonholonomic integrators, reversible KAM, integrable systems, continuously variable transmission, leap-frog, near conservation of integrals

 \textbf{MSC2010:} 37J60, 70F25, 37N30, 65D30, 37J35, 70H08, 70H06